 Plus, there are also international schools in the big cities where a different type of curriculum is offered as well as the exams.
 Therefore, you can keep your kids in the US school system while living in Japan.
 However, after moving to Japan it is strongly recommended that you and your whole family learn Japanese if not just to get by and read the public transportation signs.

 Once you figure out all the details of your move, you can get help making the move come to life.
 Shyft is the world's first tech-driven moving platform that organizes your move for you.
 You just have to get in touch with us by hopping to our Shyft Moving website where there is a short form waiting for your moving details.

-Then you should download the free app known as ShyftNext where your Move Assistant will contact you at the time that you are free.
-It is a video chat where your Move Assistant gets to know more about your move as well as create your inventory list through the app.
+Then you should download the free app known as ShyftNext where your Move Coach will contact you at the time that you are free.
+It is a video chat where your Move Coach gets to know more about your move as well as create your inventory list through the app.
 It is 95% accurate.
 However, this list will be sent to you for confirmation and changes within half an hour from the end of this first call.
 When we get the list back we will take it, along with all your moving details to our secure bidding platform.

 It is here where verified, and experienced moving companies can bid on your project.
 We then gather three or more moving quotes to send your way.
 Along with all the details of the mover, as well as what else they offer you.
 What is more, is that all the quotes are fixed, meaning that there are no hidden costs to sneak up on you.